xEvheMary/MI-BCI-UnityKart/README.md

 <img src="https://github.com/xEvheMary/MI-BCI-UnityKart/blob/main/GameSettings.png" width="800">

 General settings and Kart settings are personalized settings for every user.
+However, the value has to be kept consistent for the sake of convenience during training and to keep the timing for each section.

 The important function for now is the LSL settings.
 This option for now is set to follow OpenVibe settings, this includes the type of event received in the game (which is hard-coded for now).
 If anyone doesn't want to use OpenVibe specifically and has their own pipeline, these options can be changed to follow suit.